Apalachicola Province: Spanish contacts

 The Spanish heard of outside people moving into Apalachicola Province in the 1670s.
 At the same time the English adventurer Henry Woodward, who had reached the upper reaches of the Savannah River, heard reports of the "Cowatoe", the first mention of Coweta in European sources.
 Later the same year the bishop of Cuba produced a list of potential targets for missions, which included Coweta ("Cueta" to the Spanish) in the northern part of Apalachee Province.
 While Coweta later claimed to be the most ancient and powerful town on the Chattahoochee, it had only moved there in the 1660s or 1670s, into the northern end of a province consisting of at least eight Hitchiti-speaking towns.
 The Spanish originally perceived political power to be concentrated in the southern part of the province.
 The Spanish recognized Apalachicola as the most important town in the province, while Sabacola, at the southern end of the province, also exercised great influence, being closest to the Spanish in Apalachee Province.
-The chief of Sabacola may have converted to Christianinity, and was recognized by the Spanish at one point as the "grand cacique" of Apalachicola Province.
+The chief of Sabacola may have converted to Christianity, and was recognized by the Spanish at one point as the "grand cacique" of Apalachicola Province.

 The number and names of towns on the Chattahoochee River varied in different Spanish reports.
 Two lists, from 1675 and 1685–1686, show many similarities, and a few differences.
 The towns listed by the Spanish, from south to north, were:

 Three towns that were on or close to the route of de Soto's expedition in 1540 may have later moved to the Chattahoochee River.
 Alapi may have derived from a town located east of Cofitachequi, the town of Ocuti may have been a successor to the Ocute chiefdom of the Oconee River valley, and Casista (Kasihta) was on the Coosa River at the time of de Soto's visit.